Vegetarian Black Bean Chili

 Ingredients for recipe before prepping: uncooked quinoa, jalapeno, black beans, oil, chili powder, green bell pepper, onion, crushed tomatoes, and spices.

-• Crushed tomatoes: Crushed tomatoes give this chili a slight acidity and sweetness.
-For a richer smokier flavor, try using fire roasted diced tomatoes.
+• Crushed tomatoes: For a richer smokier flavor, try using fire roasted diced tomatoes.

-• Spices: A mix of chili powder, cumin, salt, and pepper give this chili its flavor.
+• Spices: A mix of chili powder, cumin, salt, and pepper gives this black bean chili its flavor.

 Onions and peppers in a pot after cooking.